amitgajbhiye/biencoder_concept_property/README.md

 ## Citation

-If you make use of the code in this repository, please cite the following pape
+If you make use of the code in this repository, please cite the following paper.

 ```